The Origin of Kenpo Karate

 (second revision 8/8/99)

 "Chinese Kenpo" is a term coined by Ed Parker in 1960, when he found there was no kung fu style that resembled Kenpo.
 But adding Chinese forms and Chinese terms did not change the nature or Japanese origin of Kenpo.
 It has, however, imbued the "Chinese connection" with an "ignorance is bliss" mentality.
-One of Ed Parkers students at the time was Jerry Meyers who went on to train with Bruce Lee and Danny Inosanto, and combined their style with Kenpo to make it a true Chinese Kenpo style.90 years ago Kenpo was so well known as an effective fighting art in Japan that many Japanese styles that had no connection with Kenpo claimed their art was derived from Kenpo.
+One of Ed Parkers students at the time was Jerry Meyers who began training with Ed Parker about the same time I did and went on to train with Bruce Lee and Danny Inosanto, and combined their style with Kenpo to make it a "true Chinese Kenpo" Style.
+His Chinese Kenpo is not to be confused with the styles developed by Ed Parker and his Kenpo students who went on to train with Bruce Lee and created their own systems of Chinese Kenpo.90 years ago Kenpo was so well known as an effective fighting art in Japan that many Japanese styles that had no connection with Kenpo claimed their art was derived from Kenpo.
 Some even went so far as to claim their masters had training directly under Chinese Kenpo masters.
 Similar claims have continued to this day, even though there has never been a Chinese Kenpo master; nor has there been a master of the Chinese style that gave rise to Kenpo in centuries.
 What's even more ridiculous are the Korean schools that claim to teach Kenpo as part of Tai Kwon Do.
-This Chinese Kenpo is not to be confused with the styles developed by Kenpo students who went on to train with Bruce Lee and created their own systems of Chinese Kenpo.

 Chow then renamed his system, "Go-Shinjutsu", (sometimes spelled Go-Shinjitsu) which he said was the name Daruma had called his original system in 525 A.D.
 The name is, of course, Japanese, but Go-Shinjutsu is the name Professor Chow used on the 1953 Shodan certificate of his top student, Masaichi Oshiro.
 Oshiro, however, received his Instructor rank from Mitose, which was granted without the objection Mitose had to Yamaguchi.
 It should also be noted that James Mitose used the term Go Shinjutsu to mean the Art of self-defense and Mitose only attributes the Kenpo style, and not the name Kenpo to Daruma.